Innovation Challenges

 Sustainable Packaging for Domestic Appliance Products

-Challenge Owner(s)CNH Indusrial
+Challenge Owner(s)CNH Industrial

 Industry Types(s)Agri-tech